 Not just to avoid libel.
 But not to attack people whose experience of this place may be radically different to your own, or to constantly derail with crass generalisations or circular whataboutery.

 If that feels restrictive, that’s fair enough.
 It is a bit.
 And if that drives you nuts, it’s possible that this isn’t the place for you.
 It doesn’t mean either of us is wrong.
 Just that we’re maybe trying to get different things out of this particular online experience.

 I was banned last year – can I come back?

 Yes!
 We’d like to welcome any long-lost posters who wish to come back.
-If you’re happy working within the above guidelines, drop us a line at email@example.com with your username and email address and a rough idea of how far back in the archives you might be.
+If you’re happy working within the above guidelines, and were banned before 2018 under previous guidelines, drop us a line at [email protected] with your username and email address and a rough idea of how far back in the archives you might be.
 And we’ll start again with a clean slate.
 All new bans will be subject to the above process.

 Hopefully, some of these explanations and clarifications are useful in understanding how things work backstage.
 As moderators, we will aim to be inclusive and generous.
 Multiple chances will be given, explanations and a right to appeal will be offered.
 Because we all get it wrong sometimes.